From Geometry to Topology: Inverse Theorems for Distributed Persistence: Introduction

 \section{Introduction}

 Morphometric techniques in data analysis can be loosely divided into the geometric and the topological.
-Geometric techniques, like landmarks, the Procrustes distance, the Gromov-Hausdorff metric, optimal transport methods, PCA, MDS \cite{Kruskal:1964aa}, LLE \cite{Roweis2323}, and Isomap \cite{Tenenbaum2319}, are designed to capture some combination of global and local metric structure.
+Geometric techniques, like landmarks, the Gromov-Hausdorff metric, optimal transport methods, PCA, MDS \cite{Kruskal:1964aa}, LLE \cite{Roweis2323}, and Isomap \cite{Tenenbaum2319}, are designed to capture some combination of global and local metric structure.
 Many geometric methods can be solved exactly or approximately via spectral methods, and hence are fast to implement using iterative and sketching algorithms.
 In contrast, topological techniques, like t-SNE \cite{JMLR:v9:vandermaaten08a}, UMAP \cite{McInnes2018}, Mapper \cite{SPBG:SPBG07:091-100}, and persistent homology, aim to capture large-scale connectivity structure in data.
 The growing popularity of t-SNE and UMAP as dimensionality reduction methods suggests that many data sets are topologically, but not metrically, low-dimensional.
+In this paper, we introduce a new technique into topological data analysis (TDA) that: \begin{enumerate} \item Provably interpolates between topological and geometric structure (Theorem \ref{thm:invstab}). \item Is \emph{perfectly parallelizable}. \item Is provably stable to perturbation of the data (Proposition \ref{prop:stability}). \item Is provably invertible, with globally stable inverse (Theorems \ref{thm:inv}, \ref{thm:invstab}, \ref{thm:sparseinv}, and Corollary \ref{cor:densecover}).
+Moreover, these inverse results do not require computing the full invariant, but a relatively small subset that can largely be chosen at random (Propositions \ref{prop:probcover} and \ref{prop:probeps}). \item Suggests new methods for a host of morphometric challenges, ranging from dimensionality reduction to feature extraction (Section \ref{sec:applications}). \end{enumerate}